Nventify/email-to-ethereum-address/README.md

 An email to Ethereum address directory Web3 library.
 This library requires a Web3 compatible client.

-`Note: This library currently runs on the Ethereum ROPSTEN (Revival) TESTNET and is indented for demonstration purposes only.`
+`Note: This library currently runs on the Ethereum ROPSTEN (Revival) TESTNET and is intended for demonstration purposes only.`

 # Install
 ```bash